 Our water footprint

 We measure the water that people use when showering, bathing, cleaning and cooking with our products.
 We also measure the water we add to products during the manufacturing process.
-Accurate measurement and transparent reporting of our water footprint helps us adapt our strategy, set ambitious targets, and assess our progress towards our 2020 halving goal.
+Accurate measurement and transparent reporting of our water footprint help us adapt our strategy, set ambitious targets and assess our progress.

 Why do we measure our water footprint?

-We rely on water to run our business – from growing crops, to operating our factories.
+We rely on water to run our business – from growing crops to operating our factories.
 People need water to use many of our products – from cooking food to washing their hair or doing the laundry.
 More and more regions in the world are experiencing water scarcity, and many communities lack a reliable supply of clean water.
 Climate change is making this worse by increasing droughts and disrupting weather patterns.
-This is why it is important for us to measure our water footprint to track our progress towards halving our water impact by 2020.
+This is why it is important for us to measure our water footprint to track our progress.

 Water used in agriculture